-Another View Of Brittney
+Another View Of Britney

 My two favorite literary genres are early American literature and modern celebrity memoirs.
 As luck would have it, Britney Spears happened to release her memoir when I was in the middle of teaching The Scarlet Letter